DPhil in History

 As a minimum, applicants should hold or be predicted to achieve the following UK qualifications or their equivalent:

-- a master's degree with distinction or a high pass (a minimum of 68% overall and 68% for the dissertation); and
+- a master's degree with a minimum of 68% overall and 68% for the dissertation); and

-- a first-class or strong upper second-class undergraduate degree with honours (a minimum of 68% overall and 68% for the dissertation); in history or cognate disciplines.
+- an undergraduate degree with a minimum of 68% overall and 68% for the dissertation); in history or cognate disciplines.

 However, entrance is very competitive and most successful applicants have a first-class degree or the equivalent.

-For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate-level requirement is 3.6 out of 4.0, and for those with a master’s degree from the USA, the minimum overall GPA that is normally required to meet the masters-level requirement is 3.6 out of 4.0.
+For applicants with a bachelor's degree from the USA, the minimum overall GPA that is normally required to meet the undergraduate degree requirement is 3.6 out of 4.0, and for those with a master’s degree from the USA, the minimum overall GPA that is normally required to meet the masters-level requirement is 3.6 out of 4.0.
+However, successful candidates normally have a GPA of 3.75 or higher.

-Applicants for the History DPhil are expected to have a masters in a historical subject.
-If you decide to apply without a prior master's degree in history, please ensure that you link your proposed thesis topic with your previous expertise when you present it in your application.
-You should also show that you have already done a considerable amount of background research into the topic.
-Your submitted written work should show your writing and research skills in their best light as it will be important to show that you have the necessary skills for historical research and writing.
+Applicants are expected to have a masters in a historical subject and must have experience of graduate-level historical research.
+If you decide to apply without a prior master's degree in history, please ensure that you link your proposed thesis topic with your previous expertise when you present it in your research proposal.
+You should also show that you have already carried out a considerable amount of background research into the topic.
+Your submitted written work should show that you have the necessary skills for historical research and writing.

 If your degree is not from the UK or another country specified above, visit our International Qualifications page for guidance on the qualifications and grades that would usually be considered to meet the University’s minimum entry requirements.